hotwaxlab/ocellight-perception-bustier/docs/expansion-ideas.md

 - Attack, decay, sustain, release (ADSR) parameters

-	- The nominal behavior of the LED displays is to react immediately to the intrusion of an object into the space, to remain steadily lit while the object's proximity remains unchanged, and to fade back to baseline only gradually after the object departs.
+	- The nominal behavior of the LED displays is to react immediately to the intrusion of an object into the space, to remain steadily lit while the object’s proximity remains unchanged, and to fade back to baseline only gradually after the object departs.
 	- This can be modified by applying different ADSR curves.

 - Color mixing